fanu-key/GFL-Character-Dialogue-Extract/README.md

 - Some characters speak under two names
 - For example: RO635 is both RO and RO635 in dialogue.
 Same problem for Ange, she is both Ange and Angelia
 - For this edge case, run the program again to cover dialogue for both aliases
+- Also look at errors at the bottom

 ~~In theory this also works for other characters if you edit the code a bit~~